ankane/ahoy/README.md

 bundle exec rake test
 ```

-To test query methods, start PostgreSQL, MySQL, and Mongoid and use:
+To test query methods, start PostgreSQL, MySQL, and MongoDB and use:

 ```sh
 createdb ahoy_test